emammounqer/emammounqer/README.md

 ## 🧑‍💻 About Me
 - 🌍 Based in **Amman, Jordan**
 - 💼 Currently working at **Smart Eye** on an enterprise IoT water management platform
-- 💡 Passionate about **real-time systems, data visualization, and performance optimization**
 - 📚 Always eager to **learn new tools, frameworks, and best practices**

 ---